microsoft/vscode-chrome-debug/README.md

 The extension operates in two modes - it can launch an instance of Chrome navigated to your app, or it can attach to a running instance of Chrome.
 Just like when using the Node debugger, you configure these modes with a `.vscode/launch.json` file in the root directory of your project.
 You can create this file manually, or Code will create one for you if you try to run your project, and it doesn't exist yet.

 ### Launch
-Two example `launch.json` configs.
+Two example `launch.json` configs with `"request": "launch"`.
 You must specify either `file` or `url` to launch Chrome against a local file or a url.
 If you use a url, set `webRoot` to the directory that files are served from.
-This can be either an absolute path or a path relative to the workspace (the folder open in Code).
-It's used to resolve urls (like "http://localhost/app.js") to a file on disk (like "/users/me/project/app.js"), so be careful that it's set correctly.
+This can be either an absolute path or a path using `${workspaceRoot}` (the folder open in Code). `webRoot` is used to resolve urls (like "http://localhost/app.js") to a file on disk (like "/Users/me/project/app.js"), so be careful that it's set correctly.
 ```json
 {
     "version": "0.1.0",